facebookresearch/dora/README.md

 ## What's up?

-- 7 of September 2021: added support for a `clean_git` option.
+- 7 of September 2021: added support for a `git_save` option.
 This will ensure that the project git is clean and make a clone from which the experiment will run.
-This does not apply to `dora run` for easier debugging (but you can force it with `--clean_git`).
+This does not apply to `dora run` for easier debugging (but you can force it with `--git_save`).
 - 21 of June 2021: added support for Hydra 1.1.
 Be very careful if you update to Hydra 1.1, there are some non backward compatible changes in the way group config are parsed, see [the Hydra release notes](https://hydra.cc/docs/upgrades/1.0_to_1.1/default_composition_order) for more information.
 - 18 of June 2021: please upgrade Dora, there was a bug with the wrong number of gpus being scheduled 😇.